aj-archipelago/cortex/helper-apps/cortex-file-handler/INTERFACE.md

 - **Parameters** (can be in query string or request body):
   - `requestId` (optional): Unique identifier for the request (for multi-file deletion)
   - `hash` (optional): Hash of the file to delete (for single-file deletion)
+  - `contextId` (optional): Context identifier for per-user/per-context file scoping
+  - `operation` (optional): Set to `"delete"` to explicitly trigger delete operation
 - **Behavior**:
   - Supports two deletion modes:
     1. **By requestId**: Deletes all files associated with a requestId
     2. **By hash**: Deletes a single file by its hash
   - Deletes file from primary storage (Azure or Local)
   - Deletes file from GCS if configured
-  - Removes file metadata from Redis
+  - Removes file metadata from Redis (including legacy keys if they exist)
   - Returns deletion result
 - **Response**:
   - For requestId deletion: Array of deleted file URLs